What Halloween represents & How Samhain Supports Your Personal Growth & Spiritual Evolution

 Samhain is a cross-quarter day, the days that mark the mid-point of the season.
+It is also known as Halloween!

 Here at the mid-point we can really see the shift in the seasonal energy.
 It’s very clear we’re in autumn.
 At the Equinox the energy was still mingled with summer, our inner & outer worlds swirling around each other; a time of finding balance between the two.